Gladiators (1992 British TV series): BBC revival

 In July 2022, the BBC was reported to be in talks with Metro-Goldwyn-Mayer, the holder of the Gladiators franchise, in hopes of relaunching the show on BBC One, with intentions of starting filming the following year.
 A month later, the BBC confirmed that Gladiators would return to British television, with production handled by Hungry Bear Media and MGM Television, and filming taking place in Sheffield's Utilita Arena.

 Several of the new Gladiators for the second revival were later revealed on various daytime TV shows throughout August, but the BBC's plan to launch the show in 2023 was delayed.
 On 16 December 2023, the BBC announced, during the Strictly Come Dancing final, that the revival would begin broadcasting soon after the start of 2024.
 In January 2024, the presenters for the revival were revealed as Bradley Walsh and his son Barney.

 The second revival eventually began broadcasting on 13 January 2024, achieving very strong viewing figures for its opening episodes, and received positive feedback from critics and fans since its launch.
-Owing to the surprising success of the revival, the BBC has already began airing the second series (from 2025) and are planning a third series for 2026.
+Owing to the surprising success of the revival, the BBC commissioned a second series, broadcast in 2025, and a third, broadcast in 2026.
+With a fourth now also expected to air in 2027.